FTP SOFTWARE DETAILS

 Choose Passive or Active FTP mode and home directory for connection.

-Now, press "Connect" button and your server will be displayed as a mounted drive in Commander One window.
+Now, press "Connect" button, and your server will be displayed as a mounted drive in the Commander One window.
 You can select it in either panel, or both of them simultaneously to optimize the workflow.

 Commander One allows transferring and editing files over FTP, as well as changing files' permissions directly on the server.